 A normal aortic valve contains three leaflets.
 But sometimes people are born with an aortic valve that has one, two, or four leaflets.
 When defects are present, the aortic valve may leak and this can cause valve problems.

 Sometimes strep throat can lead to rheumatic fever which can cause scar tissue to form within the heart.
 When this happens, the aortic valve may not be able to open and close as it normally should.

 Some people may develop inflammation and scar tissue after receiving radiation therapy.
 This can make the aortic valve stiff and unable to function properly.

 Severe Aortic Stenosis, Not Age, was Behind Larry's Symptoms

 After being diagnosed with mild aortic stenosis, and living years without symptoms, Larry's condition began to worsen.
 Follow Larry's journey.

 U.S. Census Bureau, Population Division.
 June 2015.

-Osnabrugge, Ruben L.J., et al. Aortic Stenosis in the Elderly Disease Prevalence and Number Candidates for Transcatheter Aortic Valve Replacement: A Meta Analysis and Modeling Study.
+Osnabrugge RLJ, Mylotte D, Head SJ, et al. Aortic Stenosis in the Elderly: Disease Prevalence and Number of Candidates for Transcatheter Aortic Valve Replacement: A Meta-Analysis and Modeling Study.
 J Am Coll Cardiol.
 2013;62:1002-1012.